Laganja Estranja: Drag

-Laganja Estranja's drag debut was at Micky's West Hollywood on November 7, 2011.
+Laganja Estranja's drag debut was at California Institute of the Arts (CalArts) production of "Cal Arts is Burning" in 2010, opening the door to what is now her persona.
+Then at Micky's West Hollywood on November 7, 2011.
 After winning the Amateur Competition, Laganja became an official "Showgirl" with a monthly gig at Micky's.
 Laganja went on to win "Queen of Queens" at 340 Nightclub in Pomona, CA and "Best Newcomer" in West Hollywood.

 In April 2013, Laganja Estranja auditioned for RuPaul's Drag Race.
 She was accepted in the show, and filmed in the summer of 2013.
 In 2014, the sixth season of drag-oriented reality competition RuPaul's Drag Race aired on LogoTV.
 Laganja performed moderately well on the show, winning a challenge when she was partnered with the eventual runner-up, Adore Delano.
 Laganja was eliminated in the eighth episode of the season, placing her in a small category of contestants in the show's history who were eliminated the week after winning a challenge.
 At the outset of the show, Laganja received quite a lot of attention on social media for her entrance.
 During the show, Laganja became infamous for her over-the-top dramatics, catchphrases, and emotional breakdowns.
 Eventual winner Bianca Del Rio credited Laganja as the root of every memorable quote from the following season of RuPaul's Drag Race.
 Laganja's mannerisms have since been parodied by fellow drag queens, including Alaska Thunderfuck.

-Laganja Estranja is the drag daughter of Alyssa Edwards, and the drag sister of Shangela and Plastique Tiara —all of whom competed on RuPaul's Drag Race, Edwards appearing on season 5 and season 2 of RuPaul's Drag Race: All Stars, Shangela appearing on season 2 and 3 and All Stars season 3, and Tiara on season 11.
+Laganja Estranja is the drag daughter of Alyssa Edwards, and the drag sister of Shangela and Plastique Tiara —all of whom competed on RuPaul's Drag Race, Edwards appearing on season 5 and season 2 of RuPaul's Drag Race: All Stars, Shangela appearing on season 2 and 3 and All Stars season 3, and Tiara on season 11 and All Stars season 9.
 Under the moniker of the Haus of Edwards, they have internationally toured and performed together on multiple occasions, most notably at the pre-show warm-up for the finale episode of the seventh season of RuPaul's Drag Race.
 Laganja currently hosts her own web show on the drag-centric platform World of Wonder, the same production company behind RuPaul's Drag Race, RuPaul's DragCon LA, and RuPaul's DragCon NYC.

 Laganja appeared as a Lip-Sync Assassin in the third episode of RuPaul's Drag Race All Stars Season 6, winning the lip-sync against fellow season 6 contestant, Trinity K. Bonet.
 She was a featured performer during Jennifer Lopez's performance at the 2022 iHeartRadio Music Awards.